How to get a Library Card

 There is a $1.00 charge to replace a lost card.

-- Employees of RSU21 and the Town of Kennebunk regardless of residence.
+- Employees working in the towns of Kennebunk or Arundel regardless of residence.

 - Persons who do not pay real estate taxes or personal property taxes in Arundel, Kennebunk, Kennebunkport, or Wells; or